flash62au/WiTcontroller/README.md

     - by their DCC address, via the keypad
       - On NCE systems, a leading zero (0) will force a long address
     - from the first 50 locos in the roster
+  - Able to activate any function (0-28)
+    - Rudimentary showing of the roster function labels
   - Able to throw/close turnouts/points
     - from the address
     - from the first 50 turnouts/points in the server list